wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-1.10.md

 PowerAuth Mobile SDK in version `1.10.0` provides the following improvements:

-- Removed support of activation by recovery code.
+- PowerAuth mobile SDK no longer supports activation by the recovery code.
+- New `PowerAuthBiometricConfiguration` class that simplifies biometric configuration of `PowerAuthSDK` class.

 ### Compatibility with PowerAuth Server